Back to Knowledgebase

 Before You Start

-- Check the formula tin — always use the scoop that came inside it, follow the on-tin ratio exactly, and check the use-by date
+• Check the formula tin — always use the scoop that came inside it, follow the on-tin ratio exactly, and check the use-by date.
+Never substitute a scoop from a different brand

 Step by Step

-- Boil fresh tap water in a clean kettle.
-Don't use water that has been boiled before or left sitting.
+1. Boil fresh tap water in a clean kettle.
+Use water that has not been previously boiled.

-- Let it cool for no more than 30 minutes.
-The goal is water that is still around 70 °C when it meets the powder.
+2. Let it cool for no more than 30 minutes.
+The goal is water still around 70 °C when it meets the powder.
+A timer helps.

-- Pour the correct amount of water into the bottle first.
-Get this by reading the on-tin instructions — most brands are one level scoop per 30 ml (1 oz), but check your tin.
+3. Pour the correct amount of water into the sterilised bottle first.
+Most formulas are one level scoop per 30 ml (1 oz) — but check your tin.

-- Add the exact number of level scoops.
-Use the scoop that came with the formula.
+4. Add the exact number of level scoops.
+Use the scoop that came with your formula.
 Level off each scoop with the flat edge of a clean knife.
-Don't pack the powder down; don't add extra "for hunger".
+Do not pack the powder and do not add an extra scoop for hunger.

-- Cool the bottle quickly by holding it under cold running water or standing it in a jug of cold water, with the cap on so water doesn't touch the nipple.
+6. Cool the bottle quickly — hold it under cold running water, or stand it in a jug of cold water, with the cap on so water doesn't touch the nipple.

-The whole process takes about 5 minutes once you have a rhythm.
+The full process takes around 5 minutes once you have a routine.

 What to Avoid

-- Do not microwave the bottle.
-Microwaves heat unevenly and the core of the milk can be much hotter than the wrist-test reads.
+• Do not microwave the bottle.
+Microwaves heat unevenly and the core can be much hotter than the wrist-test reads.

-- Do not re-use leftover milk from a finished bottle.
-Saliva introduces bacteria that grow quickly at room temperature.
+• Do not re-use leftover milk from a bottle your baby has already drunk from.
+Saliva introduces bacteria that multiply quickly at room temperature.

 Storage Times at a Glance